(Age-Related Hearing Loss)

 Other tests may include:

-- Audiometry —to check the level and amount of hearing loss
+- Audiometry —to check the amount of hearing loss

-- Weber test—to find out if the hearing loss is only on one side (rule out other causes)
+- Weber test—to find out if the hearing loss is on one or both sides

-- Rinne test—to test if the hearing loss is because of nerve problems (rule out other causes)
+- Rinne test—to test if the hearing loss is due to nerve problems

-- Follow treatment plans to manage health problems that may cause hearing loss.
+- Manage health problems that may cause hearing loss.

-- Talk to your doctor about supplements that may slow down age-related hearing loss.
+- Ask about supplements that may slow down age-related hearing loss.

 American Academy of Otolaryngology—Head and Neck Surgery